gregora/Engine-Simulator/README.md

 * `-engine [0/1]` - engine type, 0 = Yamaha RX100, 1 = Honda K20
 * `-render [0/1]` - save video to `render/` folder or not

+Start the engine by increasing the throttle (mouse wheel) and engaging the starter motor (s key).